jkobject/jkobject.github.io/_projects/scprint-2.md

 a matched 10X reference dataset than raw Xenium does.
 And using its generative architecture, it imputes 5,000 genes entirely absent from the Xenium panel.

-scPRINT-2 can also perform counterfactual reasoning: given mouse cell expression profiles, it generates human-like profiles by swapping the organism cell embedding.
-The resulting profiles show a 58% enrichment of correctly predicted differentially expressed genes compared to random, and the pathway-level shifts align with known biology — immune function differences, extracellular matrix composition, membrane interactions.
+scPRINT-2 can also do counterfactual generation: swap the organism embedding on mouse cells and it produces human-like profiles.
+58% enrichment of correctly predicted differentially expressed genes vs random, and the pathway shifts match known biology (immune function, ECM, membrane interactions).

 ## Gene Regulatory Networks, Zero-Shot

 ![scPRINT-2 gene regulatory network predictions](/assets/images/scprint2-fig-grn.png)

-Beyond expression and cell type tasks, scPRINT-2 can predict genome-wide gene regulatory networks (GRNs) directly from expression data — no fine-tuning, no per-dataset retraining.
-The attention patterns learned during pre-training encode implicit gene-gene relationships, and scPRINT-2 learns to surface them as explicit, interpretable networks.
+scPRINT-2 can also predict genome-wide gene regulatory networks (GRNs) directly from expression data, zero-shot.
+The attention patterns from pre-training encode gene-gene relationships, and we extract them as explicit networks.

 This is harder to evaluate than cell type classification, because ground truth for GRNs is itself contested.
 Most benchmarks use regulatory databases (like